vicgoodall/book-awards/README.md

 Teacher's actions are very different to the students i.e. students will write reviews, but teachers will only be managing and supervising the students' work.
 ### Solution:
 Create a role concept within the database, where the actions page (i.e. Account) is determined by the role id assigned to each user (Teacher role or Student role).
+## 4. Using start-up code to add values to two tables
+### Problem:
+I want my roles and books within their own tables, but I do not want the user to have access to this.
+I would prefer not to create a system admin, as this would place too much emphasis on user authentication rather than demonstrating CRUD functionality
+### Solution:
+Run start up code post deployment, then comment it out, so the book and roles values are added into their respective tables.
+I have left in this code with a note to explain its intent, just for information to show how I completed this.

 ## Database Design
 Based on the above initial designs, the database was designed with the following relationships using Figma: